brovolia/DKFZ/README.md

 ## Before started

 Please, make sure, that you have set the required environment from https://disk.yandex.com/d/q12WxWEjkOaO0A.
-You can make it manualy or with seed script setup_shiny.sh, whic also will install all neccesary packages and libraries
+You can make it manualy or with seed script setup.sh, which also will install all neccesary packages and libraries